TempAqua/TempAqua_App/doc/INSTALLATION.md

 1. In QGIS, with the project open, go to Processing > Toolbox.
 2. On the second icon from the left, select “Add a script to Toolbox…”.
-3. Navigate to the `/qgis/` folder and select the script.
+3. Navigate to the `/qgis/` folder and select the python script.

 The script will appear at the bottom of the window.